Updates - August 5, 2020

 For USPS, UPS, FedEx or other deliveries & legal service, please knock or call 425-776-1161 during business hours (8am-5pm, Monday through Friday).

 On March 17, the Snohomish Health District ordered the closure of “public venues in which people congregate for entertainment, social or recreation purposes.”
-With this in mind, the city has closed public playgrounds, park restrooms, gazebos, athletic fields, sports courts and the dog park in Mountlake Terrace.
+With this in mind, the city has closed public playgrounds, park restrooms, gazebos, in Mountlake Terrace.
 Effective May 5, the city's boat launch and fishing pier are open to the public as well as trails and passive parks as long as social distancing is practiced.
+See "Recreation Pavilion", below, for phased in opening information for recreation and parks.
+The dog park, tennis and basketball courts and athletic fields are currently open with social distance guidelines in place.
+NOTE: The swimming pool will not open until Phase 3.

 The city has closed the Police Station lobby to the public although the Police Department employees are still working onsite.
 Signage has been posted on the Police Station entrance and fines and payments may be placed in the Police Station payment box or mailed in.
 Fingerprinting and concealed pistol licenses (CPL) services are suspended until further notice and any other police business (not emergent or requiring an officer) can be handled over the phone at 425-670-8260.
 For emergencies, dial 9-1-1 and for non-emergencies, please use the Non-Emergency Line that goes through the police dispatchers at 425-407-3999.Recreation Pavilion

-The Recreation Pavilion is closed to the public except for child care customers.
+Currently, the Recreation Pavilion is closed to the public except for child care customers.
 The facility is not open on the weekend and phones will be answered between 8:00 a.m. and 4:00 p.m. on weekdays only.
-Please email email@example.com to register for or get more information about our camp care programs during the current "Stay Home, Stay Healthy" Order.Community Senior Center
+Please email firstname.lastname@example.org to register for or get more information about our programs.
+Athletic fields are open for small group training of five or less and summer camps will begin Monday, June 29.

 The Mountlake Terrace Community Senior Center is closed for senior programming until further notice due to the Coronavirus outbreak in our area.